 This ended up being a turning point in my discovery of real-life feminism.
 Not only did the feminist speakers at this conference present themselves as “normal” and “relatable” on the issue of gender; they also interacted with and drew the experts on race and development at the conference to identify the connections and opportunities for collaboration.
 It was serendipitous for the conferees to link these overlapping issues in such a dynamic way, and we all resonated with the relevance of their messages to the local community.

 It got me going.
-Prodded by the state director of the ACLU and a burgeoning network of concerned women (and some men, too), the first priority was to petition the local city council to establish a commission on gender, similar to the commission it had recently established on civil rights in the community.
+Prodded by the state director of the ACLU and a burgeoning network of concerned women (and some men, too), the first task was to petition the local city council to establish a commission on gender, similar to the commission it had recently established on civil rights in the community.
 When the city council called for a year-long study to determine whether such a commission was needed, the mayor appointed me to chair the study committee.

 Our newly formed group had teachers and lawyers and artists and activist homemakers, black and white, young and old.
 We established sub-committees to focus studies of local gender differences in education, in different age groups, in job categories, in banking and housing, in civil society organizations, in churches, in business organizations – you name it.
 We did public opinion surveys, we held hearings, we talked to leaders and regular folks.
 The local papers and TV stations had a heyday covering all that we did, topped off by a successful recommendation to the city council that there were enough gender disparities in the community to justify a focused and continuing effort.
+No one was willing to suggest that the disparities were attributable to any sort of intentional or unjust discrimination, but it was still a bold decision.

 The Greensboro City Council approved the formation of a standing Commission on the Status of Women to improve opportunities and policies affecting both women and men, in parallel with the Commission on Civil Rights.
 The team of women’s rights advocates that came out of that effort proved to be the inspiration and support for my running for public office, something that I had thought was out of the question for someone like me in North Carolina.
+And this was indeed a group of feminists, people from many walks of life, both men and women, who had concluded that equal rights for men and women was a worthy cause for them to embrace.

 It was also significant that the Democratic Party’s Southern base was finally undergoing something of a revolution, aided by the combination of civil rights and anti-war protestors and the splintering of the Wallace and Humphrey votes in the 1968 presidential election.
 By 1972, in Greensboro, Raleigh and the other urban centers of the state, a new progressive leadership had mobilized enough support to replace the old guard in these urban areas but not yet at the state level.